dmbarbour/glas/docs/GlasDesign.md

 ### Content Addressed Data

-To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to network or disk.
+To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to higher-latency storage (e.g. disk or network).
 This optimization can be guided by program annotations, but should be transparent modulo use of runtime reflection APIs.

-Compared to virtual memory backed by disk, content addressing has benefits for incremental computation, orthogonal persistence, and structure sharing.
-A lot of work doesn't need to be repeated when a hash is known.
-When communicating large values, it also works nicely with [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).
+In context of serialization - distributed runtimes, database storage, or remote procedure calls - we can support protocols to lazily fetch fragments of data as needed, supporting incremental upload and download for large values.

+There are also benefits for memoization, allowing us to work with larger values as 'keys'.
+And it is feasible to offload hashed content to a [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network), reducing the network burden for distributing very large values.

 ## Thoughts

 ### Type System

-I touch on type systems in the section on abstract and linear data, but I hope to gradually support something more sophisticated.
+The section on abstract and linear data provides a highly simplified dynamic type system.
+But I hope to gradually support something more sophisticated.
 I would hope to track unit types on numbers within applications, for example.
-And perhaps track ad-hoc session types for channels.
-It is unclear to me how to best approach this, other than that it will involve annotations within programs and namespaces to guide static analysis.
-Beyond types, I like the more general idea of proof-carrying code, with annotations for proof hints or tactics.
+And perhaps track ad-hoc session types for channels, insofar as we use them.
+It is unclear to me how to best approach this, other than that it will involve annotations within programs or namespaces to guide static analysis.
+Beyond types, I hope to explore the more general idea of proof-carrying code, using annotations to integrate proof tactics that can adapt to smaller code changes.

+*Note:* Because glas programs are mostly transactional in nature, it's relatively easy to treat dynamic type errors at runtime as divergence, same as an infinite loop, effectively aborting the transaction.

 ### Program Search

-I'm interested in a style of metaprogramming where programmers express hard constraints and soft (weighted) preferences, and some form of stable search is performed.
-Expressing search isn't difficult by itself, but I also want a deterministic outcome and effective support for incremental computing.
-So, I'm still exploring my options here.
+I'm interested in a style of metaprogramming where programmers express both hard and soft constraints on the program, and the program includes sufficient code to adapt to contexts and user preferences.
+Depending on the design, this might also support working with 'ambiguous' definitions, allowing programmers to be more vague and still get a useful program.

-### Provenance Tracking

-I need to explore how to debug problems and trace them back to their original sources.
-In glas systems, this is complicated by metaprogramming at multiple layers, but also somewhat simplified by avoiding first-class functions and objects.
-I like the idea of [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) blame heuristics.
+Some ideas: We could introduce AST nodes for 'static' non-deterministic choice within a call graph.
+We can reject some solutions based on static asseertions, and prioritize others that have a lower 'weight'.
+Weights can be abstracted into arbitrary values that we 'interpret' into positive rational numbers according to user preference, e.g. an 'experimental' tag might weigh 0.01 for one user and 100 for another.
+By applying something similar to an A* search, it should be feasible to discover the 'best' solution by weight, and we can ensure this solution is deterministic.

+But I'm not convinced that a one-size-fits-all solution at the toplevel is the right approach here.
+Perhaps more explicit staging of program search would be easier for programmers to isolate, control, and stabilize in context of incremental compilation.

+### Tracing and Recording

+I would love to trace both code and runtime data to its sources despite the challenges of multi-stage metaprogramming, optimizers, and open distributed systems.
+But what can be achieved without too much overhead or added system complexity?

+One feasible idea is to add model something like medical radioactive tracers for dataflow.
+We can attach tracer annotations to data, then observe these annotations as they propagate through a system.
+By default, we could log the tracer when the value is observed or destroyed.
+Then we could annotate some expressions to capture and repply tracers to the return value instead of logging them.

+ and such.

+ state and log external events (and non-deterministic choices) so we can slowly replay some computations after the fact.
+This could also be guided by annotations.

+I'd love the ability to trace computed definitions back to source code at a very fine granularity.
+And, similarly, to trace outputs from a program back to specific inputs and conditional code.
+But this seems difficult to achieve, at least without enormous overheads.
+Some ideas: Perhaps we could leverage something like  And instead of fine-grained data annotations, we could support bulkier 'overlay' annotations.
+But this seems a pipe dream at the moment.

+What we can achieve in is support something like explicitly tagging data with

+ annotations that we can then inspect as the data flows through the system.

+By default, we could *log* a message whenever a tag is removed from data and not explicitly handled.
+And we cou

+For example, we could annotate expressio

+ arrange for certain operations to capture tags 'removed' when processing data, then applying a new tag that may depend on all the tags removed.